 Do not touch the art.
 A distance of 12 inches must be maintained between visitors and works of art at all times.

 Writing and sketching are allowed in the galleries using dry media only.
-Walls and cases may not be leaned on or used as writing surfaces.
+Do not lean on walls, cases, or pedestals, or use them as writing surfaces.

 Register Your Group